pedrovrima/prisma-graphql-auto-resolver/Readme.md

 # Prisma-GraphQL Auto-Resolver

-This package exports a function that automatically creates a Prisma query based on GraphQL query information.
+This package exports a function that automatically creates a [Prisma Client query](https://www.prisma.io/docs/concepts/components/prisma-client/crud) based on GraphQL query information.

 It still has some limitations, that are listed below, but most of those should be solved as soon as an Prisma-GraphQL Auto-Modeler package is available.